frank038/create-icc/create_icc/README.txt

 Launch the program
-create_icc.py
+create_icc.py FILE_NAME.icc
-to create the file myicc.icc in this folder using the file data_array.
+to create the icc file FILE_NAME.icc in this folder or simply but not recomanded to avoid many files with the same description create_icc.py to create icc file myicc.icc in this folder using the file data_array.
 To be used with monitors.

 Required: